 Example:

 In the open form, we select a cell of the General Expenses member and click Explain.
 In the list with members and values, we select the value of the Administrative Expenses member.
-In this case, the following expression will be displayed:
+In this case, the following expression will be displayed: [Administrative Expenses] = [Subsidiary 01 Expenses] + [Subsidiary 02 Expenses], meaning that the value of Administrative Expenses equals the value of Subsidiary 01 Expenses plus the value of Subsidiary 02 Expenses.

 Example:

-This is the expression of the formula used to bring values from one dimension to another.
-It is possible to see that the source of the value of the Clothes member from the Account dimension in the Current Application comes from the QA Consolidation application, from the Clothes member of the Account dimension, in January/25, in the Actual EBS Scenario.
+You can see that the source of the value of the Clothes member from the Account dimension in the Current Application comes from the QA Consolidation application, from the Clothes member of the Account dimension, in January/25, in the Actual EBS Scenario.

 It is also possible to use the GetDataTableData function, which brings the data through a Data Table.
 When using the Explain tool, the formula used to bring the values will be displayed.